AdnanSharique/sustainability/Readme-shell.md

 ![Reports Tab.](media/power-bi-report-4.png)

-> **Note:** If you do not see this list in your workspace after script execution, it may indicate that something went wrong during execution.
-You may use the subscript to patch it or manually upload the reports from this location and changing their parameters appropriately before authentication.
+> **Note:** If you do not see this list in your workspace after the script execution, it may indicate that something went wrong during execution.
+You may use the subscript to patch it up or manually upload the reports from this location and change their parameters appropriately before authentication.

 To give permissions for the Power BI reports to access the data sources: